 San Jose Spousal Support Lawyer

-Seeking spousal support?
-Call the Law Offices of Nick Cvietkovich today at (408) 844-4016 or contact us online to schedule a meeting with our spousal support attorney in San Jose!
+Call Law Offices of Thomas Nicholas Cvietkovich today at (408) 844-4016 or contact us online to schedule a free consultation with our spousal support attorney in San Jose.

-California Family Code sets the framework for how courts determine spousal support, using several financial factors that can significantly vary by region.
-For example, the higher cost of living in San Jose and Santa Clara County may affect how much support is ordered or how long it lasts.
+California Family Code sets the framework for how courts determine spousal support, and the framework is applied locally.
+The higher cost of living in San Jose and Santa Clara County can affect both how much support a court orders and how long it lasts.

 Types of Spousal Support in California

-• Reimbursement spousal support: This type reimburses a spouse who paid for the other's education or career development during the marriage.
-Courts use reimbursement support when one spouse made significant financial contributions toward the other's advancement.
+• Reimbursement spousal support: Compensates a spouse who funded the other’s education or career advancement during the marriage, when one spouse made significant financial contributions toward the other’s professional development.

 Who Gets Spousal Support in a Divorce?

-• Length of the marriage: Longer marriages increase the likelihood of a spousal support award, especially permanent support.
+• Length of the marriage: Longer marriages increase the likelihood of a support award.
 Marriages under 10 years often qualify for shorter-term or temporary support.

 • Earning capacity: Judges look at each spouse’s education, work skills, and job experience.
 A spouse with significantly lower earning ability may qualify for support.

-• Standard of living: The lifestyle the couple maintained during the marriage influences the amount set for support so both spouses can try to maintain a similar standard.
+• Standard of living: The lifestyle both spouses maintained during the marriage shapes the support amount, with the goal of allowing each spouse to maintain a reasonably comparable standard.

-• Financial needs & obligations: Courts assess each spouse's debts, living expenses, and capacity to pay or need for support.
+• Financial needs and obligations: Courts assess each spouse’s debts, living expenses, and capacity to pay.
+Child support obligations may also factor into the overall financial picture.

-• Age & health: A spouse's ability to work and financial independence are affected by their age and health.
+• Age and health: A spouse’s age and health directly affect their ability to work and achieve financial independence.

-• Contributions to the marriage: Both income-earning and non-financial contributions, like parenting or homemaking, factor into a judge's decision.
+• Contributions to the marriage: Both income-earning and non-financial contributions, like parenting or homemaking, factor into the decision.
+Courts also consider outcomes from property division when assessing each spouse’s financial needs.

-• Marital misconduct: California typically does not consider misconduct such as infidelity when awarding support.
-The focus stays on need and ability to pay.
+• Marital misconduct: California generally doesn’t consider misconduct such as infidelity when awarding support.
+The analysis stays focused on financial need and ability to pay.

 How Long Does Spousal Support Last in California?

-The length of spousal support in California depends on how long the marriage lasted and the specifics of each case.
-Courts draw a line between short-term and long-term marriages, which shapes how long support continues.
+The length of spousal support depends on how long the marriage lasted and the specifics of each case.
+Courts draw a meaningful line between short-term and long-term marriages.

 • Financial stability: Spousal support can provide critical income during major life transitions while you rebuild your household budget.

-• Future earnings: Support amounts may influence your incentive or flexibility to pursue new job or education opportunities after divorce.
+• Future earnings: Support amounts may affect your flexibility to pursue new job opportunities or education after divorce.

-Common Pitfalls in San Jose Spousal Support Cases
+Common Mistakes That Hurt San Jose Spousal Support Cases

-Ready to get started on the spousal support process?
-Contact the Law Offices of Nick Cvietkovich today to schedule a meeting with our spousal support lawyer in San Jose!
+Contact Law Offices of Thomas Nicholas Cvietkovich at (408) 844-4016 or reach us online to schedule a free consultation with our spousal support lawyer in San Jose.

 “Nick has helped me and my family on multiple occasions, he is incredibly professional and will always look out for your best interest.
 I highly recommend talking to him and seeing how he can help your case.”